babolivier/matrix-poll-bot/README.md

 ![image](https://user-images.githubusercontent.com/5547783/60209177-029b8e80-9852-11e9-8aee-c91d7ccaaec1.png)

-**Project status:** This was thought as a proof of concept rather than something I'm actually willing to maintain in the longer term.
-If you want to take it over, feel free to fork it.
-Otherwise I'm unlikely to find both time and motivation to work on it more than just merging PRs.
+Note that this bot is a proof of concept and it's unlikely I'll do any work on it in the future.
+I'm happy to review and merge PRs though.

 ## Build